sandipchitale/universalscgmvcfn/README.md

     - The proxy request url may contain a pattern `{method}` that will be replaced by the lowercase value of the final HttpMethod.
     - The proxy request url may contain a pattern `{METHOD}` that will be replaced by the uppercase value of the final HttpMethod.

+## Optional features

+`X-CONNECT-TIMEOUT-MILLIS` header - set the connect timeout in milliseconds.
+A value of 0 means infinite connect timeout.
+On connect timeout, a `Gateway Timeout: I/O error on GET request for "proxyuri": Connect timed out` response is returned.
+`X-READ-TIMEOUT-MILLIS` header - set the read timeout in milliseconds.
+A value of 0 means infinite read timeout.
+On connect timeout, a `Gateway Timeout: I/O error on GET request for "proxyuri": Read timed out` response is returned.

 ## Examples

 ### Request